 What is a Galette?

-Galette is a French term that describes different types of pastries that are flat and in a round or rectangle shape.
-They are free-form, have a sweet or savory filling in the middle and a crust that is folded over the edges.
+Galette is a French term that describes different types of pastries that are flat and in a round or rectangular shape.
+They are free-form, have a sweet or savory filling in the middle, and a crust that is folded over the edges.
 Galettes are cooked on a baking sheet rather than in a pie pan.

-- Mix together the filling ingredients in a bowl.
-Add the filling to the middle of the rolled out dough and fold over the edges.
+3. Add the filling to the middle of the rolled-out dough, leaving 1-2 inches around the edge.
+Carefully fold over the edges.

-- Brush the crust with the egg wash, sprinkle with coarse sugar and bake for an hour.
+4. Brush the crust with the egg wash, sprinkle with coarse sugar, and bake for one hour.

 - If you are using your hands to mix in the butter, run them under cold water first so your hands don't melt the butter.